synchro--/University/thesis/Torch7-myExamples/train-a-digit-classifier/README.md

+<h1> Digit Classifier </h1>

-Here's the digit classifier from Clement Farabet (https://github.com/torch/demos) with some little changes to make the user see with hands the result of the training.
+Here's the digit classifier from Clement Farabet (https://github.com/torch/demos) with some little changes to make the user see the result of the training.
 You will need Lua and Torch7 framework (torch.ch) in order to run the example above.

 N.B.
 You will also need all the rocks required, in particularly : gfx.js for the visualization.
 The other comes preinstalled with Torch7.